 This was not on the list.

-He even pointed out his house, just in case I thought he was some kind of feral mountain man fresh out of the woods.
+He pointed to his house, just in case I thought he was some feral mountain man fresh from the woods.
 “That’s my place—right across from you!”

-Now, I’d love to say I had a clever response.
-Something neighborly like “Nice to meet you.
-I'll bring over a casserole... with a lid”.
+I’d love to say I had a clever response—something neighborly like, “Nice to meet you.
+I’ll bring over a casserole. . . with a lid.”
 I didn’t.
-I did what any respectable New Englander would do in a situation like that.
-I nodded politely like I was meeting someone’s uncle at a funeral and tried to keep driving.
-What do you say to a man standing in his birthday suit like he's auditioning for a Calvin Klein ad on a budget?
+I did what any respectable New Englander would: nodded politely, like meeting someone’s uncle at a funeral, and kept driving.
+What do you say to a man standing in his birthday suit like he’s auditioning for a Calvin Klein ad on a budget?

-But here’s the kicker: once he sobered up and found his pants, he turned out to be a fantastic neighbor.
-The kind who helps you dig your car out of a snowbank.
-Who snow-blows out your mailbox after the plow buried it for the 4th time today, just because he had to do his anyway.
-Who shows up with jumper cables when your battery dies in January.
+Here’s the kicker: once he sobered up and found his pants, he turned out to be a fantastic neighbor.
+The kind who digs your car out of a snowbank, snow-blows your mailbox after the plow buries it for the fourth time that day, and shows up with jumper cables in January.
 And never mentions the time he greeted you wearing nothing but a hangover and a smile.

-And honestly?
-That’s what I love about this place.
-It’s unpredictable.
-It’s real.
-It’s raw.
-One day you’re chatting with friends at the feed store, wondering if farmer Joe needs help getting his hay in on time.
-The next you’re waving back at a man who clearly skipped a step in getting himself dressed that morning.
-But it’s all part of the charm.
+That’s what I love about this place—it’s unpredictable, real, raw.
+One day you’re chatting at the feed store, wondering if farmer Joe will get his hay in on time.
+The next you’re waving back at a man who clearly skipped a step in getting dressed that morning.

-Don’t judge a man by his clothes—or the noticeable lack thereof.
+Don’t judge a man by his clothes—or noticeable lack thereof.

 Sooo cool! loved reading this Sandy!
 I remember when I visited you to see Skip and rode him out your road, such a peaceful place and beautiful!
 I just had a pic of Skip pop out of nowhere yesterday when he was at the Vt farm ....I soooo miss horses!
 Doubt I'll ever be able to have another but I want to find a horse to lease.